-The rules can differ from island to island, so make sure you seek local advice.
+The rules can vary according to jurisdiction, so make sure you seek local advice.
 The agreement is signed by the tenant and the letting agent, or the landlord if no agent is involved.
 It can later be changed if both parties agree.
 We recommend you seek advice from a letting agent or independent legal advice on the terms of the proposed tenancy agreement.

 Your tenant’s deposit is paid to you at the start of a tenancy.
 You can use it to pay for missing items or any damage caused by the tenant.

 These schemes protect your tenant’s deposit.
 You’ll need to place your tenant’s deposit in a scheme soon after your receive it.
-Check your island government’s website for more detail.
+Check the government’s website in the jurisdiction of your property for more detail.

 It’s important you use the right insurance for your Buy to Let property.